 Welcome to the Solent Forts Race.
-Now in it's seventh year, the Solent Forts Race attracts a wide range of catamaran sailors from across the UK and beyond who come to compete in this challenging and unique long-distance race set in the Eastern Solent.
+Now in its eighth year, the Solent Forts Race attracts a wide range of sailors from across the UK and beyond who come to compete in this challenging and unique long-distance race set in the Eastern Solent.

 Hosted by the Hayling Ferry Sailing Club from their base in the dunes at the western tip of Hayling Island, a warm welcome awaits with good food, free camping and live music on the Saturday night.

-This year the Solents Forts Race is to be the first race of the Allen Endurance Series, a new series of three long distance races designed to challenge sailors and their equipment.
+This year the Solents Forts Race is to be the second race of the Allen Endurance Series, a series of four long distance races designed to challenge sailors and their equipment.
 Not only are there great prizes on offer for series winners, but also SailRacer are providing all boats with trackers with live results and positions relayed back to the clubhouse and available on their website.
-As part of the series, the Solent Forts Race is this year proud to be sponsored by Allen and SailRacer.
+As part of the series, the Solent Forts Race is this year proud to again be sponsored by Allen and SailRacer.

 The 2019 edition of this event will be held over the weekend of 8th and 9th June at Hayling Ferry Sailing Club.
 As usual a practice race on the Saturday will be followed by the Club’s ‘Band-on-the-Beach’ summer party on Saturday evening with the main race taking place on Sunday.